 Terminology: In order to emphasize the Jewish nature of the apostolic canon and its central figure I use the terms Tanakh (Old Testament), Besekh (New Testament), Yeshua (Jesus), and Messiah (Christ).

-Historical Christian Perspective on Paul
+Historical Christian Perspective

 John G. Gager, Professor of Religion at Princeton University, summarizes the long-held assumptions about Paul in Christianity from the time of the church fathers (4-5), still the cornerstone of Catholic and Reformed Christianity and a continuing influence within certain segments of Evangelical Christianity.